ajzaff/substrate-mfm-engine/BYTECODE.md

 ## Code Index Size

+Note: This is **always 0**.
+It might be removed later.

 The size of the code index described in the next section.

 ## Code Index

+Note: The code index **is not used** always has length 0.
+It may be removed later.

 The purpose of the code index is to record the types and custom bit-widths of arguments in the following code table.